THEME: #212 SALAD STORIES

 What is Greek Salad/Horiatiki?

 Greek Salad/Horiatiki is a simple refreshing salad with simple ingredients and a dressing.
 When garden tomatoes ripen a simple Greek Salad or Horiatiki is prepared to enjoy everyday.
 Also known as Horiatiki Salata, horio means village.
+So horiatiki means village or peasant salad.
+Probably the origin of this salad is from the rural areas.
+It is a popular salad made all over Greece during summer time.
 Just as the Greek don’t get tired of eating this salad, I too don’t get tired of it.
 Whenever, I’m able to get feta and baby tomatoes, the first thing I think of is Greek Salad/Horiatiki.

 What are Salads?